stephengold/jme3-utilities/README.md

 ### Next steps

-To see how some of the more advanced features of SkyControl can be used, you may wish to study "TestSkyControl.java" in the "jme3utilities.sky.test" package.
+To see how some of the other features of SkyControl can be used, you may wish to study "TestSkyControl.java" in the "jme3utilities.sky.test" package.